The Church Year

 The Descent of the Holy Spirit

-The promised Holy Spirit descends on Mary and the apostles in the upper room.
-The Church is sent out in tongues of fire to make disciples of all nations.
+The promised Holy Spirit descends on Mary and the apostles, and the Church is sent to every nation.

 August 15